Updated: September 8, 2021

 What Does “CBD” Mean?

 The distinction between hemp and marijuana is based upon how much delta-9 tetrahydrocannabinol, or THC, is found in the cannabis plant.
 Most people are aware of THC as the chemical compound in the marijuana plant that gets you "high."
 The type of cannabis we call "hemp" contains a THC content that is not above 0.3%.3 CBD is non psychoactive, and using CBD does not affect the brain the same way as smoking marijuana.
-The advent of CBD allows people to experience the full potential of cannabis hemp plants without getting high.
+The advent effects of CBD allows people to experience the full potential of cannabis hemp plants without getting high.
+This is great news for people with anxiety disorders, a stress disorder, or looking for some pain relief for chronic pain as CBD may help without producing the same negative side effects that other supplements do.

 What is the ECS?